 Answering Questions about Animal Welfare During Horse Slaughter by Temple Grandin is a quick, informative read outlining the steps that should be taken to ensure humane horse slaughter.

-Lastly, here’s the Ontario Equestrian Federation’s 2014 Position Statement on Bill C-571, which also voices concern about the how the “Bill could result in abandonment, neglect or inhumane euthanasia practices for unwanted horses.”
+Lastly, here’s the Ontario Equestrian Federation’s 2014 Position Statement on Bill C-571, which also voices concern about how the “Bill could result in abandonment, neglect or inhumane euthanasia practices for unwanted horses.”